There’s being a traveller, and there’s being a responsible traveller. As you’d imagine, there’s a big difference between the two.

 Plastics and other products that aren’t biodegradable have only been introduced to some developed countries in the last few decades.
 Up until then, almost all waste was recyclable.
 Because of this fast shift – which tourism helped consolidated – locals in some areas still don’t have a full grasp on the negative impact of unfettered littering.
 A lot of developing countries still don’t have official waste disposal systems in place which adds to the complexity of the problem.

 As well as ensuring you dispose of your litter responsibly, countries would benefit greatly from you doing all you can to take your non-biodegradables home with on.
 On top of this, you should endeavour to collect any rubbish left my others – taking extra steps such as this are at the crux of responsible tourism.

-If you want to learn more about responsible travel, check out our website.
+If you want to learn more about responsible travel, check out our website or read our other posts about responsible travel in Croatia.
 Intrepid is committed to helping the places it visits, as well as giving back to local communities through our not-for-profit, The Intrepid Foundation.

 Feature image c/o Marianna Jamadi